Two People Looking at Real Estate Model and Calculator

 Public markets are highly liquid, meaning you can buy and sell your stocks and bonds at pretty much any time.
 Private markets, on the other hand, have fewer buyers and sellers with which to transact.

-On the other hand, since their money is tied up, private market investments are much more likely to go to zero or lose significant value.
+On the other hand, because there are far fewer buyers — which means panic selling is largely not possible — private market investments are much more likely to go to zero or lose significant value.

 2. Diversification